 .
 But in Sarasota, the common greeting is, "Have you been to [insert name of red-hot new restaurant here] yet?"
 It's one of those cities where everyone jostles in line to taste the doings of the latest macaroni maestro, the newest sushi shaman.
 Dining at the latest big hot spot is a form of social currency, made more delicious in the retelling.
 In high season, this means some tough reservations to come by.

 But in the off-season, Sarasota's many culinary pearls are yours for the plucking.
 It's a city that has fought the encroaching raft of chain restaurants Florida seems so plagued by.
-Twenty-eight independent restaurants in town joined together to build public awareness about the importance of the community's unique cuisine.
-They formed the Sarasota Originals, the first Florida Chapter of the Council of Independent Restaurants of America (CIRA).
+Some 60 independent restaurants in the two-county area band together to build public awareness about the importance of the community's unique cuisine.
+They form the Sarasota-Manatee Originals, which hosts annual restaurant week events every summer and January's Forks & Corks festival.
 For the visitor, this is good news.
 The city has a superabundance of fairly stylish restaurants and the sophisticated diners who love them.

-There's plenty of fancy to accommodate the high-rolling and monied winter residents but also quaint mom-and-pop places and small ethnic restaurants to suit any taste.
+There's plenty of fancy to accommodate the high-rolling and monied winter residents but also quaint mom-and-pop places, charming old fish houses and small ethnic restaurants to suit any taste.

 Expect to pay within these general guidelines, based on the cost of a dinner for one, not including drinks, tax or tip: $ = less than US$15; $$ = US$15-$30; $$$ = US$31-$45; and $$$$ = more than US$45.